walles/git-commit-message-plus/README.md

 ### TODO

 - Suggest JIRA prefix code completion based on branch name
+  - Decide on an inline completions provider or a completions provider
+    - Will try inline completions first
+- Verify that the completion is active on first entering the editor.
+The opposite would be if we'd have to type a character and then delete it again to get our completion.
 - Highlight current branch name in the Git metadata
 - Validate code formatting in CI and fail on violations
 - Fail CI on linter warnings